waystar/Sample-Blend-Files/README.md

 Sample files to share.

-Also see demonstration example blend files in the 2017 Pleiades workshop materials.
+Also see demonstration example blend files in the 2017 Pleiades and 2019 GLPA workshop materials.